The Doctrine of Suspension of Rent

 This article is concentrated on assessing the applicability of the latter i.e. the doctrine of suspension of rent and how Indian Courts have dealt with the subject, as this is the relief that most renters seek in the current circumstances.

 In the absence of any clarity by the Government on rental obligations under commercial lease agreements, businesses are left struggling with zero sales coupled with salary and rental obligations.
 Amid the pandemic, the much forgotten ‘Force Majeure’ provision in contracts and leases has gained traction and attention.

 Suspension of Rent

 Recently, the High Court of Delhi in Ramanand & Ors. v.
-Dr. Girish Soni & Anr., set out the parameters to be considered while dealing with requests for waiver or suspension of rent, however clarified that the question of waiver, suspension or any remission in rental payments would differ from case to case.
+Dr. Girish Soni & Anr. set out the parameters to be considered while dealing with requests for waiver or suspension of rent, however, clarified that the question of waiver, suspension, or any remission in rental payments would differ from case to case.

 This recent judgment shall go a long way in providing relief to the tenants as long as they fit in the ambit of the conditions laid down by the court.
-This decision of the High Court makes it clear that it is not an inherent right of a tenant to seek waiver or suspension of rent from the landlord.
+This decision of the High Court makes it clear that it is not an inherent right of a tenant to seek a waiver or suspension of rent from the landlord.

-Moreover, the Indian States like Delhi, Maharashtra and Uttar Pradesh have requested landlords to give extensions to the tenants for the payment of rent and to amicably settle their disputes.
-The rationale behind these notifications was to provide some breather to tenants unable to pay rents during a crisis.
+Moreover, the Indian States like Delhi, Maharashtra, and Uttar Pradesh have requested landlords to give extensions to the tenants for the payment of rent and to amicably settle their disputes.
+The rationale behind these notifications was to provide some breather to tenants unable to pay rent during a crisis.

-The recent judgment lays emphasis on the need to review and renegotiate rental contracts, and lease agreements to be entitled for the protection as well as show other grounds such as their financial and social status etc. Thus, the mere possibility of suspension of rent through a judicial decree is indeed to be considered as a silver lining for the tenants.
+The recent judgment lays emphasis on the need to review and renegotiate rental contracts and lease agreements to be entitled to the protection as well as show other grounds such as their financial and social status etc. Thus, the mere possibility of suspension of rent through a judicial decree is true to be considered a silver lining for the tenants.

 The customary strained landlord-tenant relationships are further distressed with the lack of clarity in central and state government announcements bringing fore questions of eligibility and applicability of relief measures.
-Until the air clears, Indians will continue to rely on legislations that hugely favours tenants in rental disputes, leaving landlords grappling to survive the crisis without any respite.
+Until the air clears, Indians will continue to rely on legislation that hugely favors tenants in rental disputes, leaving landlords grappling to survive the crisis without any respite.